Adding a Pug to the Family

 Again, because of their unique yet adorable facial anatomy, pugs are considered brachycephalic (short nosed).
 This feature makes them prone to overheating, which means it is very important that you keep your pug’s temperature regulated.
 Pay close attention to warm weather, hot or poorly insulated cars and vigorous activity.

 Pugs are known for having a lot of personality inside of a small body.
 With that in mind, your pug will be the last to realize how small he is so keep an eye on him around other dogs and animals.
 Your pug may be very protective and could get himself into hot water.

 As you can see, pugs may be the perfect pet for your family or they may not be depending on your lifestyle.
 No matter what breed of dog you decide is right for your family, NuVet understands that you want the best for your canine companion.
 This includes providing your pup with a nutritious diet and daily pet health supplement.

 This is why we created NuVet Plus and NuJoint Plus.
-NuVet Plus and NuJoint Plus are high quality pet supplements comprised of human grade ingredients.
+NuVet Plus and NuJoint Plus are high quality pet supplements comprised of highest quality ingredients.
 They are manufactured in an FDA registered pharmaceutical laboratory.
 NuVet families regularly share how a daily regimen of NuVet Plus has helped to improve their dog’s quality of life.

 Find out where to buy NuVet Plus for your four-legged family member!